-With rice paddies, beautiful beaches and chic neighbourhoods, what is not to love about Indonesia?
+With rice paddies, beautiful beaches, amazing dive sites and chic neighbourhoods, what is not to love about Indonesia?
 It seems like Bali has become everyone’s must-visit destination in the last few years but luckily, prices are still cheap and cheerful!

 Of course, check out Bali but then explore beyond.
 See the sweeping mountains of Dieng Plateau or check out the iconic Komodo National Park.
 See the stunning Mount Bromo or visit the simply gorgeous Lake Toba.

 Full of castles and gorgeous coastlines, Albania is an understated but gorgeous country to visit.
 Prices are affordable and much cheaper than it’s European neighbours.

 Visit the Ottoman style houses in Berat or relax in the quiet beach town of Himare.
 Step back into an old movie in Shkoder or visit the UNESCO sites of Gjirokaster.